 Lincoln University Scholarships

-If you’d like to apply for a scholarship for the 2024 intake, or to get more information please contact james@canterbury.basketball, or see the information on Lincoln University’s website.
-Applicants should submit game film of themselves playing to James.
-Canterbury Basketball is now only involved with selection and development of female basketball players Please note, these scholarships are for NZ/Australian citizens or Permanent Residents only.
+If you’d like to apply for a scholarship for the 2025 intake, or to get more information please contact Josh Thompson, or see the information on Lincoln University’s website.
+Applicants should submit game film of themselves playing to Josh.
+Please note, these scholarships are for NZ/Australian citizens or Permanent Residents only, and close on 15 August 2025.

 In 2013 Basketball was included as a full scholarship sport at Lincoln University for the first time.
 LU’s Basketball Sports Scholarships cover $6,000 in tuition fees for a full-time course of study each year, as well as providing intensive, sport-specific training delivered by the University’s Sport Scholarship team, and specialist Basketball Coaches.
 Accommodation and textbooks/course related costs are the responsibility of the applicant if successful.